Jonnygibb/Fundamental-Image-Processing/report/report.md

 Noteable discoveries in computational time, padding types and complexity are summarised below.

 ### Computational Time of Spatial vs Frequency Domain
+During analysis, the spatial domain was found to be significantly slower in computation time.
+For the same colour image over a range of cutoff frequencies, the frequency domain proved consistently to be 5 times faster on average.
+This increased efficiency can be seen in greater detail when using images of larger resolutions, as seen in the test notebook and in the below figure.

 # References